Nootropics & the Alcohol Flush Reaction

 Sometime around 1998 my body suddenly decided that it really, really no longer liked alcohol… or at least I had aged enough to no longer be able to weather hangovers like a normal youngish person.
 I began suffering from horrible, multi-day hangovers that would have me curled up in the fetal position wanting to stab out my brain with an ice pick for most of that downtime, even if I had only consumed enough alcohol to achieve a mild buzz.
 After doing some research into these effects, the best test for this at the time was to determine whether or not the symptoms were really just an allergic reaction via a skin prick test.
 After determining that I was not actually allergic, I self-diagnosed as suffering from Alcohol Flush Reaction, even though I don’t seem to actually get the flushed skin symptom.
 At the time, just identifying the symptoms seemed to be the most accurate “test” for this condition.
 Due to these effects, and having attempted every possible hangover prevention method or cure that I could identify, I essentially gave up alcohol entirely.

 A few years ago I discovered nootropics—supplements which affect the brain and nervous system and are generally meant to assist with cognitive function, memory, and general nervous system health.
 At the time that I began experimenting with them, lots of other members of our local Austin Hackers Association (AHA!) were also interested, so a decent sized group of us all began taking various different combinations of nootropics at about the same time.
 Hackers, being huge lushes, drink a lot of alcohol and after even just a few days of being on their nootropic regimen a few AHA! members reported suddenly no longer suffering hangovers.
+Why don’t you try taking Alpha GPC with Uridine if you are suffering any of these problems!

 I wondered if perhaps these magic supplements might solve my problems with alcohol…